Digital Twin Calibration with Big Data

-The purpose of this research area is to provide computationally efficient methods to evaluate reliability using stochastic simulations.
+The purpose of this research area is to provide computationally efficient methods to evaluate reliability or risk using stochastic simulations.
 As simulation models become more realistic and their degrees of freedom increase, reliability evaluation remains challenging, because each simulation replication is computationally expensive.
 There has been a rich body of studies to run simulations efficiently to obtain estimates of interest.
-These studies have been limited to the cases where all of the random components in the simulation can be controlled (or, sampled).
+These studies have been limited to the cases where all of the random components in the simulation can be controlled (or, sampled) or input variables are low-dimensional.
 However, controlling all of the components inside a simulator is difficult, if not impossible, when a simulator models complicated processes in high dimensional spaces.
-We are concerned with reliability evaluation using stochastic simulations which generate random outputs given a fixed input.
-An optimal importance sampling method, which minimize the estimator variance, has been devised and validated using aeroelastic simulators.
+New importance sampling methods and stratified sampling approaches, which aim to minimize the estimator variance, have been devised and validated using aeroelastic simulators.
 This research has been sponsored by NSF grant (Award number: IIS-1741166).

 The objective of this research is to develop a collaborative prognostics and health management (PHM) methodology for monitoring a massive number of units in manufacturing enterprises.
 Cost-effective enterprise-level PHM requires a full understanding of the degradation patterns.
 A common practice is to research a general degradation model by assuming the homogeneity of all units throughout their operational life.
 Such approaches capture average characteristics, but ignore the individual differences among the units and the different degradation paths undertaken subsequently.
 An alternative approach, individualizing PHM operations for each unit, seems equally intractable or costly, given the number of units involved at the enterprise level.
 We develop a new modeling approach to translate the heterogeneous degradation processes of individual units into enterprise-level information that can be used for cost-effective sensing and maintenance decision-making.
 Specifically, we model the heterogeneous degradation processes by investigating the differences and similarities among individual units; the population characteristics are represented by a manageable number of canonical models forming an enterprise-knowledge base, and the individual degradation characteristics are captured by dynamic segmentation that models the resemblance between each unit’s degradation pattern with the canonical models.
 The characterization of both population-level and individual-level degradation characteristics allows the model to organize large numbers of working units into a manageable structure and make the solution of optimal sensing and maintenance problems tractable.
 This research was supported by NSF grant (Award number: CMMI-1536924).